This Piano Thing

 1st performance: New Music Vancouver, 1989

 Work for solo, amplified, prepared piano in four movements.

-This Piano Thing is a response to questions raised by my composition Piano Mechanics.
-These questions deal both with an evolution of piano technique and a redefinition of the piano as a machine for the synthesis of sound.
+This Piano Thing is, in some ways, an answer to questions and problems raised by my composition Piano Mechanics .
+These problems deal both with an evolution of piano technique and a redefinition of the piano as a machine for the 'synthesis' of 'new' sounds.

-When Piano Mechanics is performed in concert, the unusual acoustical effects emerging from a solo unamplified and unaltered piano form an impression to the audience that some trickery is taking place.
-At almost every performance of this piece, I have had audience members approach me after the concert to see what processing equipment I’m using, or to look for preparations inside the piano.
-Of course, no such equipment or preparations are used in Piano Mechanics.
-This gave me the idea to compose a piece for the antithesis of this perceptual paradox, a piece for amplified prepared piano.
+When Piano Mechanics is performed live in concert, the unusual acoustical effects emerging from a solo unamplified and unaltered piano form an impression to the audience that some trickery is taking place.
+In almost every performance of this piece, I have had audience members approach me after the concert to see what processing equipment I was using, or to look for the preparations inside the piano.
+Of course, no such equipment or preparations existed for this piece.
+This gave me the idea to compose a piece for the antithesis of this perceptual innuendo: a piece for amplified prepared piano, This Piano Thing.

-In This Piano Thing, seventy-three notes of the piano are prepared using materials of the traditional preparation repertoire: bolts, screws, broken chopsticks, rubber, weather-stripping, vibrating nuts and washers.
-In some instances, medium-size (6 mm x 60 mm) eyebolts are placed in the strings of adjacent whole tones so that their 'eyes' are barely touching.
-When either of these notes are played, a sustained jingling takes place, creating a kind of multi-level mechanical reverb-feedback system, in that a string attack induces further attacks between the eyebolts with the resulting sustained sounds feeding back through the strings to the soundboard.
+In This Piano Thing, seventy-three notes of the piano are prepared using materials of the traditional preparation repertoire: bolts, screws, broken chopsticks, rubber, weather-stripping, and vibrating nuts and washers.
+In some instances, medium-size (0.5 cm x 6.0 cm) eyebolts are placed in the strings of adjacent whole tones so that their 'eyes' are barely touching.
+When either of these whole-tone notes are sounded, a sustained jingling takes place, creating a kind of multi-level mechanical reverb-feedback system, in that a string attack induces further attacks between the eyebolts with the resulting sustained sounds feeding back through the strings to the soundboard.

 ©Gordon Monahan 1989